 5. Prepare your materials

 Bring a neat-looking folder, a notepad, a pen, and 20 to 30 copies of your resume (more on preparing your resume for career fairs in a moment).
-Don’t bring a backpack or other bulky bag that you’ll have to lug around with you.
-Stick to just the basics you can hold in one hand.
+Don’t bring a backpack or other bulky bag that you’ll have to lug around.
+Stick to the basics you can hold in one hand.

 6. Update your resume

-So, update your resume so that it gives a good overall summary of your strongest skills and qualifications.
-If there are one or two jobs you know you’re particularly interested in, you might create a special resume specifically for those positions and keep them separate from the rest.
+Update your resume so that it summarizes your strongest skills and qualifications well.
+If you know you’re particularly interested in one or two jobs, you might create a special resume specifically for those positions and keep it separate from the rest.

 Related: Sample resumes